Naan Avanillai (1974 film)

 Naan Avanillai is a 1974 Indian Tamil-language film starring Gemini Ganesan.
 Produced by Ganesan himself, it was written and directed by K. Balachander.
-The film is based on the 1962 Marathi language play To Mee Navhech, written by Pralhad Keshav Atre.
-It deals with a man who woos and marries several women while he takes on as many different identities.
+The film is based on the 1962 Marathi play To Mee Navhech, written by Pralhad Keshav Atre.
+It follows a man who woos and marries several women while he takes on as many different identities.

-Naan Avanillai was released on 7 June 1974.
-The film was commercially successful and received critical acclaim.
+Naan Avanillai was released on 7 June 1974 to critical acclaim and commercial success.
 Ganesan won the Filmfare Award for Best Actor – Tamil.
 It was later remade into a 2007 Tamil film with the same title and a 2008 Kannada film titled Buddhivantha.

 Plot

 Gemini Ganesan portrays a modern-day Don Juan who woos and marries several women while he takes on as many different identities.
 He is ultimately taken to court, but no-one is able to deduce his true identity as he speaks several languages with great facility.
 In jail, the police inspector slaps him, believing he would utter something in his mother tongue when taken by surprise and this Indian exclaims in Chinese!
 In the final scene a man who maintains that the hero or villain is his brother Fernandez stabs him.
 Our Don Juan makes a sign of the cross before he dies.